Occupational Therapy (Hippotherapy) at Three Gaits

 How is hippotherapy different than therapeutic riding?

 Hippotherapy sessions must be conducted by a licensed occupational, physical or speech therapist or therapy assistant with additional specialized training in using the movement of the horse.
 Hippotherapy is a medical treatment, requiring a doctor’s prescription for OT, PT or speech therapy, which aims to achieve functional outcomes.
 Therapeutic riding lessons are conducted by PATH International registered or advanced riding instructors who are specially trained in working with people with disabilities.
-While there is an inherent therapeutic value in horseback riding, therapeutic riding lessons focus on teaching riding skills for recreational purposes.
+While there is an inherent therapeutic value in horseback riding, therapeutic riding lessons focus on teaching riding skills.

 Is there an age limit for participating in hippotherapy?